-Not only does air conditioning make you comfortable, it’s also crucial for your health through the dog days of summer.
-For that reason, when the cold air suddenly isn’t blowing or your air conditioner won’t come on at all, you’re not able to shop around for a few days.
+Not only does your AC system help you to stay comfortable, it’s also crucial for your health through the heat of summer.
+Unfortunately, when the cold air suddenly isn’t blowing or your air conditioner won’t come on at all, you’re not able to call around for a few days.

-When your AC goes out in the middle of the summer, you might not have time to shop around for competing quotes or research what you can expect to pay.
-Not knowing how much repairs can cost when the AC service tech knocks on your door can be unnerving, so we’re here to provide some price ranges on some common services so you won’t be surprised when Air Engineers Service Experts comes to get you cooling again.
+When your air conditioning dies in the middle of the summer, you might not have time to shop around for competing quotes or research what you can expect to pay.
+Not being sure how much repairs can cost when the AC service technician knocks on your door can be unnerving, so we’re here with a few price ranges on some common services so you won’t be surprised when Air Engineers Service Experts comes to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - Capacitor Replacement: $250 - $350

 - AC Fan Motor Replacement: $500 - $1200